tlaskowsky/cdk-gitlab-3day-workshop/lab-2/lab-2.md

 # Lab 2: Cross-Account CI/CD + Resource Prefixing #

+## Goal

-## Goal:** Modify your CI/CD pipeline to securely deploy your stacks to a second "Prod" AWS account using an assumed IAM role.
+ Modify your CI/CD pipeline to securely deploy your stacks to a second "Prod" AWS account using an assumed IAM role.
 Implement a manual approval step for production deployments.
 Modify your CDK application to use context parameters for unique resource prefixing based on student ID and environment.

 ## Prerequisites: